Bangkit-Capstone-C242-PS354/.github/profile/README.md

 # Get to Know BankIT

 BankIT is a cutting-edge Business Expense Management App designed specifically for accountants managing small to medium-sized businesses (SMBs).
-Our app simplifies expense tracking and reporting through seamless integration of machine learning, enabling accurate receipt scanning, data entry, and insightful financial analytics.
-By addressing key pain points such as manual data processing and error-prone tracking, BankIT empowers accountants to deliver tax-ready reports, improve productivity, and enhance client satisfaction, bridging the gap between technology and financial clarity.
+Our app simplifies expense tracking and reporting through seamless integration of machine learning, enabling accurate receipt scanning for automated data entry, and insightful financial analytics.
+By addressing key pain points such as manual data processing and error-prone tracking, BankIT empowers accountants to deliver on-time tax-ready reports, improve productivity, and enhance client satisfaction, bridging the gap between technology and financial clarity.
+Aside from that BankIT is also equipped with features like chatbot to provide SMB owners with financial advice.
 Explore BankIT to transform how expenses are managed and reported in today’s fast-paced business environment.

 ## Theme
 Economics Empowerment: Navigating Sustainable Economies for All

+## Main Features
+- AI-powered Receipt Scanning
+- Analytics Data of Expenses and Incomes
+- Chatbot for Financial Guidance
+- Export Transaction Data to .xlsx File

 ## Team Members